Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

             +---------------------+
 ```

+This 'unchanged node' edge has a lower cost than the 'novel node'
+edges.
+The routing problem is then a matter of finding the route with
+the most unchanged edges.

 The shortest route with programs `A` and `X A` is `[Novel Right,
 Unchanged]`.

 ## Finding The Shortest Route

 Difftastic and Autochrome both use Dijkstra's algorithm.
 Unfortunately
-the size of the graph is quadratic: it's `O(Left * Right)`, the number
+the size of the graph is quadratic: it's O(L * R), where L is the
-of items in the left-hand side s-expression multiplied by the number
+number of items in the left-hand s-expression and R is the number of
-of nodes on the right-hand side s-expression.
+items in the right-hand s-expression.

-I made performance bearable by aggressively discarded obviously
+To make performance bearable, difftastic aggressively discards
-unchanged s-expressions at the beginning, middle and end of the
+obviously unchanged s-expressions at the beginning, middle and end of
-file.
-If you've only changed the last function in a file, difftastic
+the file.
+If you've only changed the last function in a file,
-shouldn't consider the other functions at all.
+difftastic won't consider the other functions at all.

 <figure>
     <img src="/assets/difftastic_unchanged.png">